Mac Tutorials

 Step 3.
 12 hr Power > Quit the most energy-exhausting apps

-1. Open Activity Monitor, and select the Network tab
+1. After opening Activity Monitor, select the Network tab.

 2. Click the top of the Sent Bytes column to sort highest to lowest.
-Note any large and unexpected figure
+Note any large and unexpected figures.

-4. Quit any apps that are using a lot of bandwidth
+4. Kill any apps using a lot of bandwidth.

-5. If you don’t recognize anything, search for its name on the web to find out if it’s malware.
-Also, run an antivirus scan.
+5. If you don’t recognize something, search for its name on the web to find out if it’s malware, then run an antivirus scan if necessary.

 Another way to use Activity Monitor for Mac’s optimized performance is to limit internet use with its help.
 In the opened app, go to the Network tab